Fork me on GitHub

 Step 5/7.
 Export your LDAP CA certificate

-To export a CA certificate
+To export a CA certificate:

-3. From General tab, click View Certificate.
+3. One the General tab, click View Certificate.

-5. Click Next in the Certificate Export Wizard, and ensure that DER encoded binary X.509 (.CER) is selected
+5. Click Next in the Certificate Export Wizard, and ensure that DER encoded binary X.509 (.CER) is selected.

 Step 6/7.
 Configure Teleport